Viehbach (Fahrenzhausen): History

 Viehbach has been part of the Fahrenzhausen community since the early 19th century.
 In 1817 the church recorded 118 believers in Viehbach, who lived in 26 houses.
 In 1868 a census by the Kingdom of Bavaria recorded 143 inhabitants and 55 buildings.
 In 1876 a census of the German Empire recorded 169 inhabitants and 56 buildings (including 43 horses and 180 cattle).

+In 1926, several WWI veterans founded a shooting/marksmanship club in Viehbach, (using real ammunition).
+It closed during the WWII-Era but was restarted in 1950, (but only air pistols were allowed).

 Near the end of the Second World War, units of the US Army passed through Viehbach and the surrounding area in April 1945 shortly before the liberation of Dachau and Munich.

 Viehbach was part of a district reform program in the 1970s, in which the jurisdiction was transferred from Dachau to Freising.

-In the early 2000s Viehbach was the location of several art expositions under the guidance of amateur artist and wood-carver Siegfried Stolz at the 'Brandweiner Hof'.
+In the late 1990s and early 2000s Viehbach was the location of several art exhibitions under the guidance of farmer and amateur artist/wood-carver Siegfried Stolz at the 'Brandweiner Hof'.

 In 2009 a solar park was built south of Viehbach (approx. 8000 m^{2} field).

-In 2016 the shooting club SG "Gemütlichkeit" Viehbach-Bachenhausen e.V. opened a new facility in Viehbach.
+In 2014 the shooting club SG "Gemütlichkeit" Viehbach-Bachenhausen e.V. opened a new facility in Viehbach, (in a former air-conditioning workshop near the old church).